 On the 25th of May 2018, a referendum was held in Ireland concerning the legal authorisation of abortion in the country.
-The people voted in favour of maintaining or repealing of the Eighth Amendment of the Irish Constitution, that is to say to allow or not the Irish Parliament (Oireachtas) to enact laws regarding the termination of pregnancy.
+Irish citizens voted in favour of maintaining or repealing of the Eighth Amendment of the Irish Constitution, that is to say to allow or not the Irish Parliament (Oireachtas) to enact laws regarding the termination of pregnancy.

 The Eighth Amendment was introduced into the Irish Constitution following the 1983 referendum.
 It prohibits abortion in almost all cases as both the mother and the unborn child have a right to live.
 It officially made abortion illegal.